Negative-light/PUBLIC_VUALT/GABC SS-Strategies Satan Uses.md

 Satan often corrupts Christianity.
 Today it is common to see the belief that "I am a Christian because I Go to Church".
 This includes prosperity Gospel and many other false teachings. [^b2c1]

 > [!NOTE]
 > That here we do use Christian to mean one who believes in Jesus and correct doctrine.
-The use of this word to mean this is waning in English thus this man need to be changed
+The use of this word to mean this is waning in English thus this may need to be changed

 [^b2c1]: [[2 Cor 11|2 Cor 11:13-14]] - This passage describe  people who are "false apostles" of false teachers.